 Recommended books for the calories per day page

 The books are available at some good bookstores, especially Amazon.com and Amazon.co.uk, usually in Kindle and paperback form, sometimes as hardbacks.
 If you found the calories per day informative, these books are excellent further reading suggestions.

 On most pages of our website, we aim to recommend the very best books available according to the topic of each page.
 We endeavor to make the best suggestions based on experience and our many years of work and research in the fields of health and fitness.
 We suggest only books that we have read and can wholly commend.

 This completes the calories per day page.
-We do hope you found the information useful and that it helps on your journey to health, weight loss, or weight maintanence.
+We hope you found the information useful and that it helps on your journey to health, weight loss, or weight maintenance.